Important course information

 • This course consists of 4 practicals.
 The theory and assignments of the first 3 practicals are covered in this manual in separate chapters.
 Below you can find a short description of their content.

-First practical: How to use the main features of Python (manipulation of arrays of data and use of script files) and starting with data analysis and visualisation.
+First practical: How to use the main features of Python (manipulating arrays of data and using script files) and getting started with data analysis and visualisation.

-Second practical: How to write more complex programs using tests and loops as well as how to create your own functions and use these in a script file to analyse data.
+Second practical: How to write more complex programs using tests and loops, as well as how to create your own functions and use these in a script to analyse data.

 Third practical: Introduction to the modelling of physical processes.
 During this practical you will build a simple morphodynamic model.

-Fourth practical: Creative assignment, where you will be answering your own research question using Python (see blackboard for instructions).
+Fourth practical: Creative assignment, where you will be answering your own research question using Python (see Brightspace for instructions).

 • Each practical will be graded on a scale of 1 to 10.
-Of the final grade, the creative exercise is worth 20% and the first three practicals are each 5%.
+Of the final grade, the first three practicals are worth 5% each and the creative exercise is worth 20%.
 So all practicals combined make up 35% of the final grade.

 • During the practicals, you will have to work individually.

 • The Python assignments should be handed in following the deadlines provided by the lecturers.
-The different files (Python code, data files and answers to the questions) should be combined in a zip-file and sent to the lecturers of the course as instructed in class.
+All the files necessary for your code to run (Python scripts, data files), as well as answers to the questions, should be combined in a zip-file and sent to the lecturers of the course as instructed in class.

 • The answers to questions should be written as comments starting with # in the script files or (if specified) in a separate Word document.

-• Please note that the Exercises required to hand in are all specified at the end of each chapter.
+• Please note that the exercises you are required to hand in are all specified at the end of each chapter.
 Do not hand in other exercises in the manual.

-• The evaluation of the codes will be based on three main criteria:
+• The evaluation of the code you hand in will be based on three main criteria:

 1. Does the program run?